netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_service_module.rst

           - enabled
           - disabled
       - Flush all active transactions associated with a service whose state transitions from UP to DOWN.
-Do not enable this option for applications that must complete their transactions.
+Do enable this option for applications that must complete their transactions.
     * - graceful

         *(bool)*
-      - Default:
+      -

-        *False*
-      - Shut down gracefully, not accepting any new connections, and disabling the service when all of its connections are closed.
+      - Shut down gracefully, not accepting any new connections, and disabling the service when all of its are closed.
     * - hashid

-        *(float)*
+        *(str)*
       -
       - A numerical identifier that can be used by hash based load balancing methods.
-Must be unique for each service.
+Must be unique for each

-        Minimum value = 1
+        Minimum value = ``1``
     * - healthmonitor

         *(bool)*
-      - Default:
+      -

-        *True*
-      - Monitor the health of this service
+      - Monitor the health of this service.
+Available settings function as follows:

+        YES - Send probes to check the health of the service.

+        NO - Do not send probes to check the health of the service.
+With the NO option, the appliance shows service as UP at all times.
     * - httpprofilename

         *(str)*
       -
       - Name of the HTTP profile that contains HTTP configuration settings for the service.

         Minimum length =  1

         Maximum length =  127
+    * - ignore_monitors

+        *(list)*
+      - Default:

+        *['tcp-default', 'ping-default', 'default-path-monitor']*
+      - A list of monitor names to ignore when syncing monitors for the service

+        Used to ignore default monitors that cannot be unbound from the service
     * - instance_ip

         *(str)*